Seven Shades of Heartbreak

-Seven Shades of Heartbreak is the debut extended play by English musician, Mimi Webb.
-The EP was released on 22 October 2021 through Epic Records.
+Seven Shades of Heartbreak is the debut extended play by British singer Mimi Webb.
+It was released on 22 October 2021 through Epic Records.

 Background

 The EP includes the singles "Good Without", "Dumb Love", "24/5", along with the promotional single "Halfway".
 It debuted at number nine on the UK Albums Chart and spent 4 weeks on the chart.
 It also charted in Ireland, Norway and Switzerland.